Thomas C. Anderson

-Thomas "Tom" Anderson (1858–1931) was a political boss and state legislator, and the unofficial “mayor” of Storyville in New Orleans, Louisiana.
+Thomas Anderson (1858–1931) was a political boss and state legislator, and the unofficial "mayor" of Storyville in New Orleans, Louisiana.

 Early life

 Thomas Charles Anderson was born to a poor family in the Irish Channel neighborhood of New Orleans.
 There are conflicting details about the date of his birth, and of his full name.
 It is thought he was born on November 22, 1858, and that his real name was Thomas Charles Anderson, but it is not known for sure.
 It is also thought that his father was Scottish and that his mother was from Ireland, but the details remain sketchy and not much is known about his early life.
-As a young boy he hawked the Daily Picayune newspaper, helping police catch petty thieves, and acting as a “stool pigeon” for the police.
+As a young boy he hawked the Daily Picayune newspaper, helping police catch petty thieves, and acting as a "stool pigeon" for the police.
 He also delivered cocaine and opium to various brothels around the city, marking his first association with both the police and with the demi-monde, which would serve him greatly later on in life.

-Although he didn't have much formal education, he had a keen eye and was known to be good with numbers which helped him gain employment as a bookkeeper with the Insurance Oil Company, and later with the Louisiana Lottery Company.
+Although he did not have much formal education, he had a keen eye and was known to be good with numbers which helped him gain employment as a bookkeeper with the Insurance Oil Company, and later with the Louisiana Lottery Company.
 In 1880, he married one Emma Schwartz, a Dutch Immigrant from the Irish Channel.
 They bought a house on St. Louis Street, and soon had a child by the name of Irene, but the tranquility of married life did not last long for Emma died of Typhoid the following year, and he had Irene placed in the St. Vincent's Infant Asylum.

 Through his work in the Louisiana Lottery Company, he began to cultivate political connections around this time.
 He donated to various political parties, and attended various charity events put on by the influential Men's Clubs in New Orleans.
 These new found political connections, and his already strong relationship with the Police Department allowed him to open up his first restaurant and bar, the Astoria Club, on North Rampart Street in 1882.
-The Astoria Club became a place where the local bigwigs he had come to know and the more underworld types of New Orleans could associate and discuss “pay-offs,” and other payments for the protection they provided.
+The Astoria Club became a place where the local bigwigs he had come to know and the more underworld types of New Orleans could associate and discuss "pay-offs," and other payments for the protection they provided.